 Say that you’ve had your septic tank pumped, which you should be doing every three to five years, depending on the size of your family.
 But then imagine that you’re still having problems with the toilet not flushing and slow drains.
 If this happens, it’s more likely that you have a crack in your septic tank or tree roots in the main line.
 Oftentimes, when there’s a crack in the tank, it will fill with water, so pumping the tank doesn’t help in the long run.
 In fact, the more you pump out the tank, the more you’re inviting ground water into the septic tank.

 Contact Us About Getting Your Septic Tank Serviced

 An overflowing or faulty septic tank can cause a variety of repercussions, some of which can be unsanitary, hazardous, and expensive.
 Proper maintenance and repair of your septic tank are essential, and when we come out to your property, we’ll take a look at the problem and provide a diagnosis.
 Then, we’ll either empty your tank or provide a plan for the repair or replacement.
 There are a few methods for repairing your tank if it’s possible, and we’ll help you determine which method is the best for your situation.
 Additionally, there might be times when repairing the tank simply isn’t possible.
 In instances like these, we’ll determine the best method for replacement, and we’ll help you better understand the timeline for completion.

-If you suspect that your septic tank needs servicing, contact Express Septic Pumping to talk to an experienced septic tank repair company serving Nampa and the surrounding areas.
+If you suspect that your septic tank needs servicing, contact Express Septic & Drain Cleaning to talk to an experienced septic tank repair company serving Nampa and the surrounding areas.
 We can also perform inspections and tests.